-Current income tax for current and prior periods is recognised at the amount expected to be paid to or recovered from the tax authorities, using the tax rates and tax laws that have been enacted or substantively enacted by the end of the reporting period.
+Current income tax for current and prior periods is recognised at the amount expected to be paid to or recovered from the tax authorities, using the tax rates and tax laws that have been enacted or substantively enacted by the balance sheet date.
+Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
+It establishes provisions, where appropriate, on the basis of amounts expected to be paid to the tax authorities.